IBM-Cloud/kube-samples/iks-workshop/storage/README.md

   - service binding
 - Replication and back up needs
   - Back ups available with PVCs
-  - Replication from app or use Cloud Object Storage or database
+  - Replication from app or use IBM Cloud Object Storage or database (e.g. Compose)
 - Using a single or multi-zone cluster
 - Type of read/write operations and type of apps that you're running
   - Object storage is read/write once.
 1:1 between pod and storage